Constitution of Luxembourg: Enactment of laws

-Constitutional Amendments
+Constitutional amendments

+Procedure

-In terms of amending the Constitution, Article 114 provides that any revision of the Constitution must be decided upon by the common consensus of the Chamber of Deputies and the Grand Duke.
+In terms of amending the Constitution, Article 114 provides that any revision of the Constitution must be decided upon by the Chamber of Deputies in two successive votes.
 The Chamber cannot proceed to a vote unless at least three-quarters of its members are present, and no amendment may be adopted unless it is backed by at least two-thirds of the votes.

+The original procedure was quite rigid and comparable to the procedure of the Constitution of Belgium, where a Declaration of Revision of the Constitution needs to be adopted, automatically triggering a dissolution of parliament.
+The newly elected parliament then decides on the actual revision.
+This procedure was simplified in the Constitution of Luxembourg in 2003 to the current version.

 1919 Amendment

 In the aftermath of World War I, a national referendum confirmed the will of the Luxembourg population to remain a constitutional monarchy.
 Hence, the Constitution was amended to consolidate the parliamentary democracy of the Grand Duchy.
 Secret treaties were abolished and all international treaties concluded by the grand duke had to be approved by law.
 Electoral laws were amended to reflect the principle of proportional representation.
 The Constitution also now explicitly stated that voters could express their views by referendum in cases and under conditions determined by law.